Henrik von Eckermann

-Henrik von Eckermann (born 25 May 1981 in Nyköping, Sweden) is a Swedish Olympic show jumping rider.
-He has competed at three Summer Olympics (in 2012, 2016 and 2020).
+Henrik von Eckermann (born 25 May 1981) is a Swedish Olympic show jumping rider.
+He has competed at four Summer Olympics (in 2012, 2016, 2020 and 2024).
 His best individual Olympic placements came in the 2020 Olympics in Tokyo when he won gold in the team and placed 4th in the individual competition.

+Career

-Henrik participated at the 2014 World Equestrian Games and at four European Show Jumping Championships (in 2009, 2011, 2013 and 2015).
+Von Eckermann participated at the 2014 World Equestrian Games and at four European Show Jumping Championships (in 2009, 2011, 2013, and 2015).
 He won a team bronze at the 2013 Europeans held in Herning, Denmark.
 Meanwhile, his current best individual result is 5th place from the 2011 European Championships.
-Henrik also participated at three editions of the Show Jumping World Cup finals (in 2013, 2016 and 2017).
+Henrik also participated at three editions of the Show Jumping World Cup finals (in 2013, 2016, and 2017).
 His biggest success came in 2017, when he placed 3rd in the finals, behind McLain Ward and Romain Duguet.

+Personal life

+Von Eckermann is descended from the von Eckermann family, a Swedish unintroduced noble family, ennobled in Russia and originally from Mecklenburg.

+He married Swiss showjumper Janika Sprunger in 2022.
+Together they have a son born in 2021.
+They own stables in Kessel, Netherlands.
+Von Eckermann was previously based near Bonn, Germany.

+He is related to the Swedish women's rights activist Ebba von Eckermann (1866–1960).